metabase/metabase/docs/users-guide/models.md

 If someone changes the query definition of a model, any question based on that model will skip the cache the until the next cache refresh.

+### Refreshing a model's cached results

+To refresh a model's cached results, go to the model and click on the **i** info icon.
+In the info sidebar that opens, you'll see a note about when Metabase last refreshed the model's cache, and an icon to refresh the cache.

 ### View model caching logs

 You can view the logs for model caching by clicking on the **gear** icon in the upper right and selecting **Admin settings** > **Tools** > **Model caching logs**.
 See [Admin tools](../enterprise-guide/tools.md).